jakob-bagterp/browserist/docs/getting-started/installation.md

 pip3 install browserist
 ```

-Keep package up to date with this command:
+Keep the package up to date with this command:

 ```shell
 pip3 install --upgrade browserist